02-CPU jobs

 ARTEMISA has some resources reserved for CPU-only jobs.

 Modern frameworks like TensorFlow or Keras allow the creation of data pipelines that benefit from parallel processing in CPU (eg. data augmentation) and GPU (eg. training).
-However, some tasks like data preparation and augmentation can be done in parallel using only CPUs, speeding up the process.
-This example proposes a basic example to perform data preparation requesting CPU-only resources, in order to build an image classifier.
-We will do so using the more challenging CIFAR-10 dataset.
-It consists of 32x32 pixel images with 10 classes.
-The data is split into 50k training and 10k test images.
+However, some tasks like data preparation and augmentation can be done in parallel taking advantage of the number of CPUs, speeding up the process.

 Local CPU execution